 Before proceeding to know the meaning of the term button, we must proceed to discover its etymological origin.
 In this case we have to state that it is a word that derives from French.
 Exactly comes from “bouton” which is used in the field of botany to refer to what a “gem of a flower” is.

-According to DigoPaul, the button concept is used in multiple ways.
+The button concept is used in multiple ways.
 The dictionary of the DigoPaulmentions in its first meaning that the term refers to the element that, in a garment, must be inserted into the buttonhole to close or fasten.

-Shirts and jackets are garments that usually have buttons.
+According to abbreviationfinder.org, shirts and jackets are garments that usually have buttons.
 Others, like pants, may have buttons or a zipper (closure).
 Beyond their useful use, buttons sometimes only serve a decorative purpose.

 Buttons are generally flattened and round in shape.
 There are buttons made of wood, metal and plastic, among other materials.
 When the garment is of poor quality, or the user handles them roughly, the buttons can come off and must be sewn or glued again.